 It was the first law that organized the function, activity of the Chambers of Commerce in the conditions of an economy based on free trade.
 Lack of experience, not knowing the problems of business relations, etc. were some of the factors that made this law very quickly show its shortcomings and require improvement and change.
 The new law “On Chambers of Commerce and Industry”, no. 9640, dated 9.11.2006, made many changes in the construction structure of this institution, deciding to set them up in the 12 regions of the country, while in the cities, where it was deemed necessary, there would be representative offices.

-A new reality was created in the Chamber of Commerce and Industry of Tirana, where during the years substantial structural changes were realized and, with the operating departments closer to the real needs of the business, a new face of the business institution of the capital city was created.
-A professional management, with a clear vision for the future, has placed the Tirana Chamber of Commerce in support for all businessmen either, domestic or foreign, for the central economic institutions of the Albanian state and prestigious international economic organizations, and has made CCIT a reference centre in developing economic support structures for business and increasing services for its benefit.
+A new reality was created in the Chamber of Commerce and Industry of Tirana, where during one year substantial structural changes were realized and, with the operating departments closer to the real needs of the business, a new face of the business institution of the capital was created.
+A professional direction, with a clear vision for the future, has placed the Tirana Chamber of Commerce in the orientation point for all businessmen of the capital, domestic and foreign, for the central economic institutions of the Albanian state and prestigious international economic organizations, and has made it a reference center in developing economic support structures for business and increasing services to it.